oslabs-beta/Svetch/README.md

 ### Code Preview

-To preview a component’s code, simply click on its box inside of the Canvas or its name in the Directory pane, and the Code Preview pane will update (Note that the entire canvas defaults to `index.svelte`).
+To preview a component’s code, simply click on its box inside of the Canvas or its name in the Directory pane, and the Code Preview pane will update (Note that the entire canvas defaults to `+page.svelte`).

 ### Download or Export